-To utilize the Medicare the General Enrollment Period, you must be eligible for Original Medicare and have previously delayed enrollment while lacking creditable coverage.
+To be eligible for the Medicare General Enrollment Period, you must be eligible for Original Medicare and have previously delayed enrollment while lacking creditable coverage.
 During the Medicare General Enrollment Period, you can apply for Medicare Part A, Medicare Part B, or both.

-When they first become eligible, many people get Medicare Part A inpatient insurance because the coverage usually does not require a monthly premium.
-Additionally, if you qualify for premium-free Medicare Part A and receive Social Security benefits, you must enroll to continue Social Security benefits.
-Thus, initial Medicare Part A enrollment is common.
+When you first become eligible, enrolling in Medicare Part A inpatient insurance is a no-brainer because the coverage usually does not require a monthly premium.
+Additionally, if you qualify for premium-free Medicare Part A and receive Social Security benefits, you must enroll in Medicare coverage to maintain your Social Security benefits.
+Thus, initial Medicare Part A enrollment is more common.

-However, some Medicare-eligible seniors delay outpatient Medicare because of the Medicare Part B premium.
-If this is the case, beneficiaries will need to enroll during the General Enrollment Period in the absence of a Special Enrollment Period.
+However, some Medicare-eligible seniors delay outpatient Medicare coverage because of the Medicare Part B premium or other factors.
+If this is the case, beneficiaries will need to enroll during the General Enrollment Period for Medicare in the absence of a Special Enrollment Period.